govuk-once/onward-journey/app/README.md

 # Onward Journey Agent System

-This project demonstrates a specialized RAG (Retrieval-Augmented Generation) agent built using the **Gemini API** that takes over a conversation (**handoff**) from a general chatbot to provide a more focused and data-driven response using custom data and specialized tools.
+This project demonstrates a specialized RAG (Retrieval-Augmented Generation) agent built using Amazon Bedrock and the boto3 SDK.
+The agent is designed to take over a conversation (handoff) from a general chatbot to provide a focused, data-driven response using custom data and specialized tools (function calling).

-The system utilizes **Sentence Transformers** for generating embeddings and **Cosine Similarity** for data retrieval, enhancing the LLM's knowledge base.
+The system uses local sentence transformers for generating embeddings and cosine similarity for data retrieval, enhancing the LLM's knowledge base before delegating the final generation to a Bedrock model (Claude Sonnet 3.7).

 ---